c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Monitor Users
-- `who` - how many people are logged in, user ID, terminal ID and how long have they been logged in.
+- `who` - how many people are logged in, user ID, terminal ID and how long have they been logged in. `who -H -a` to display information about the users who are logged in and some additional information.
 - `last` - every user that has logged in.
 - `w` - works the same as who, just gives more information.
 - `finger` - does the trace of a user where its coming from and what kind of protocol is using.